 The amount of time it takes for a single pixel in a video display to switch from active to non-active; it is measured in milliseconds (ms).
 If a display's response time is too slow, faint motion trails may be visible following fast-moving on-screen objects.
 Fast pixel response is important for all types of flat-panel TVs.
 It's not mentioned as much anymore for LCD TVs because most models use fast screen refresh rates (120Hz, 240Hz) or backlight scanning to reduce motion blur.

-Plasma technology is one of the methods used to create flat-panel TVs.
-The display consists of two transparent glass panels with a thin layer of pixels sandwiched in between (just over two million pixels for a 1080p screen).
+Plasma was one of the screen technologies used to create flat-panel TVs.
+At the time plasma TVs stopped being produced in late 2014 it was arguably the best TV display available.
+A plasma TV consists of two transparent glass panels with a thin layer of pixels sandwiched in between (just over two million pixels for a 1080p screen).
 Each pixel is composed of three gas-filled cells or sub-pixels (one each for the red, green and blue primary colors).
 A grid of tiny electrodes applies an electric current to the individual cells, causing the gas to ionize.
 This ionized gas (plasma) emits high-frequency UV rays which stimulate the cells' phosphors, causing them to glow, which creates the TV image.
 For more info on how plasma technology works, see our LCD vs. Plasma article.
 You can also check out our video comparing LCD and plasma TVs.

 Some digital television broadcast formats (720p, 480p), and virtually all current Blu-ray players, use a type of video signal known as progressive scan.
 Instead of splitting each video frame into two sequential fields like analog interlaced NTSC video, progressive-scan video displays the entire frame in a single sweep.
 For example, where standard NTSC video displays 30 frames (60 fields) per second, progressive scan displays 60 complete frames per second.